There comes a time in every freelancer’s life when they sit down and ask this question:

 How do you find clients that will pay you higher rates?
 You know they’re out there, but where?
 And how do you connect with them?

 Let’s look at some options.

 Take it personal

 Potential web design leads are all around you in your personal life.
-Every business needs a website these days, and many individuals have good reasons to have a website, too.
+Every business needs a website, and many individuals have good reasons to require a website, too.